golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 *Carnegie Mellon University is firmly committed to intellectual honesty, freedom of inquiry and expression, and respect for the dignity of each individual.
 Acts of discriminatory harassment or intimidation by a student directed toward any member of the community are inconsistent with this commitment and will not be tolerated.
 Consistent with the University’s Statement of Assurance, prohibited acts include harassment and intimidation motivated by discriminatory intent based on race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Any such harassment or intimidation of or by a student should be referred to the Dean of Student Affairs for resolution.*

 ### Inclusivity Statement
-It is our intent that students from all diverse backgrounds and perspectives be well served by this course, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
-It is our intent to present activities that accommodate and value a diversity of gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
+It is my intent that students from all diverse backgrounds and perspectives be well served by this course, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
+It is my intent to present activities that accommodate and value a diversity of gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
 I will gladly honor your request to address you by the pronouns and name you specify.

 I commit to make individual arrangements to address disabilities or religious needs (e.g. religious events in conflict with class meetings).
-Please advise us of these preferences and needs early in the semester so that I may make appropriate changes to our plans and records.
+Please advise me of these requirements early in the semester so that I may make appropriate accommodations.

 ---
 # Zoom & Remote Education

-### Tools
-We will begin the semester using Zoom for synchronous session, at a link I have emailed to you.
-We may also try Discord (which combines video chatting with a persistent Slack-like chat record) to see whether it meets our needs better.
-Please make sure that your Internet connection and equipment are set up to use Zoom, and able to share audio and video during class meetings.

-### Zoom Fatigue
-Zoom fatigue is a real and serious problem.
-To avoid it, we will not meet for the full 3-hour duration of our class in Zoom!
-(Whew!)
-Instead, we will likely meet for 20-45 minutes, generally at 2:40pm.
-During the rest of class, we may (a) work individually on projects, with Zoom available (“quiet co-working”), (b) have one-on-one meetings with the professor, or (c) occasionally convene in small groups.
+This course is planned for an in-person modality, but it's possible that we may use Zoom if appropriate or necessary.
+For example, if there is a guest artist who visits the class by Zoom, or if we transition to another quarantine, etc.

 ### Zoom Policies
-* In general, please **keep your mic muted** (unless you unless you are actively sharing with the class), in order to reduce stray noise.
-If you want/need to briefly speak up, you can press the space bar to momentarily unmute.
+* In general, please **keep your mic muted**, in order to reduce stray noise.
 * You may use the “raise hand feature” to get attention, but I recommend **actually raising your hand** in the video if possible 🙂
-* You are also very welcome to **ask or respond to questions in the chat**; the TA and I will do our best to notice and respond to your remarks.
+* You are also very welcome to **ask or respond to questions in the chat**; I will do my best to notice and respond to your remarks.
 Please note that Zoom chats do not persist and are deleted when the session closes.
 * You are welcome to **use reactions** (clapping and thumbs up), if it feels like the right thing to do.
 * You are welcome to **use a background image** in your video if you wish.

-### Zoom Requests
+### Zoom Suggestions
-**Sharing video**: In this course, being able to see one another helps to facilitate a better learning environment and promote more engaging discussions.
-Therefore, our default will be to expect students to have their cameras on during lectures and discussions.
-However, I also completely understand there may be technical or personal reasons students would not want to have their cameras on.
-If you have any concerns about sharing your video, please email me as soon as possible and we can discuss possible adjustments.
+* Having *some* cameras *occasionally* turned off is understandable, reasonable, and quite manageable; having *a majority* of cameras *persistently* turned off makes it very difficult for me to teach. **Please consider sharing your camera** when/if you're comfortable doing so.
+If you have any concerns about sharing your video, please email me and we can discuss possible adjustments.

 ---
 # Freedom of Speech